First People of the Brunswick

 Click below for the links

-This story has been compiled mainly from information available from our own library and archive resources, supplemented by newspapers via Trove and various reliable websites.
+Our own library and archive resources, supplemented by various reliable websites and newspapers via Trove, were the main sources of information.
 So far only limited research has been carried out in the NSW State Records Office and State Library.
 It is a work in progress and will be updated as required.

 The Arakwal Corporation also pointed out that it has developed a Cultural Programs Strategy to arrest social disintegration and foster development of Aboriginal identity and culture, ensuring that all programs and actions are in accordance with our cultural values, customs and practices.

-The Corporation has reservations that the BVHS document helps achieve this aim and has requested that this preamble include the following disclaimer:
+The Corporation has reservations that the BVHS document helps achieve this aim and has requested that this introduction include the following disclaimer:

 The Bundjalung of Byron Bay Arakwal people do not endorse the information provided in the document tilted ‘First People of the Brunswick’ as an accurate account of Arakwal or Bundjalung history from the early times of contact with Europeans on our lands.